Inductive biases in deep learning models for weather prediction: Key design elements

-Direct forecast models generate a prediction only for a particular target lead-time, without any intermediate predictions.
-The lack of intermediate predictions eliminates amplifying or vanishing gradient problems and emphasises those temporal features that are most salient for the targeted time scale.
-However, usually only a single time step is generated at a fixed lead-time, which constrains the forecast ability of these models to the lead time that was trained.
+Direct forecast models generate a prediction for a particular target lead-time, without any intermediate predictions.
+The lack of intermediate predictions eliminates amplifying or vanishing gradient problems, emphasises those temporal features that are most salient for the targeted time scale and is computationally more efficient.
+However, generalising beyond the trained time scale can be challenging and if predictions for multiple lead-times are desirable, as is the case in medium-range weather prediction, multiple models have to be trained for each target lead-time.

-To enable the generation of smooth forecasts with lead time models, multiple models may be trained to predict the weather at different lead-times \cite{rasp_data-driven_2021}.
-Alternatively, direct forecasts at different lead-times, termed continuous forecasts in \cite{rasp_weatherbench_2020}, are possible if the target lead-time is included as conditioning information---either in the form of an input field \cite{rasp_data-driven_2021, sonderby_metnet_2020} or as input to a separate conditioning network, as in E21.
-This approach may be computationally cheaper compared to training multiple direct models for different lead-times, because it allows sharing features that are useful at all forecast time-scales.
-Moreover, when the chosen lead-time encoding can refer to temporal intervals of flexible length, as is the case in E21, it may help the model to discover the sequential nature of their forecasts.
-In most recent work \cite{bi_pangu-weather_2022}, an ensemble of fixed lead-time models was combined to enable the creation of iterative forecast with reduced auto-regressive dependency, effectively combining the optimisation efficiency of direct forecasts with the generalizability of iterative models.
+Alternatively, direct forecasts at different lead-times, termed continuous forecasts, are possible if the target lead-time is included as conditioning information---either in the form of an input field \citep{rasp_data-driven_2021, sonderby_metnet_2020} or as input to a separate conditioning network, as in the work of \cite{espeholt_skillful_2021} and Stormer.
+This approach is computationally efficient compared to training multiple direct models for different lead-times, because it allows sharing features that are useful at all forecast time-scales.